College of Business

 The College of Business offers numerous scholarships, and financial aid is available for both undergraduate and graduate students.
 At the undergraduate level, the funding sources for the scholarships include the College of Business, specific individuals and firms, and various state and national industry associations.
 The amount and selection criteria of each award vary according to the program the award supports and the funding source.
 In addition to scholarships, the College of Business and the University provide numerous opportunities for part-time work as student assistants.

-At the graduate level, the College of Business provides a number of fellowships to master's and doctoral students.
+At the graduate level, the College of Business provides several fellowships to master's and doctoral students.
 Graduate research and teaching assistantships are also provided to master's and doctoral students.

 Students should complete the prerequisite courses required for admission during their first three to four semesters of college work.
 Students attending Florida state and community colleges should complete the prerequisite courses required for admission while fulfilling general education requirements leading to the Associate in Arts (AA) degree.

 Admission to the AACSB accredited undergraduate business programs is based on availability of faculty and space in the business departments.
-For each admission cycle (academic year), a minimum grade point average (GPA) is established by the College of Business that limits enrollment to a number of students consistent with the available faculty and space.
-The AACSB accredited undergraduate business programs include the following majors: accounting, finance, human resource management, management, management information systems, marketing, professional sales, real estate, retail management, and risk management/insurance.
+For each admission cycle (academic year), a minimum grade point average (GPA) is established by the College of Business that limits enrollment such that it is consistent with the available faculty and space.
+The AACSB accredited undergraduate business programs include the following majors: accounting, finance, human resource management, management, management information systems, marketing, professional sales, real estate, and risk management/insurance.